Sous-fonds F01-SF10 - Sister Margaret Ferris sous-fonds

 Biographical history

 Sister Margaret Ferris was involved in her local parish at an early age and was especially encouraged in her faith by her grandmother, who lived with the Ferris family.
 At a young age she began to consider entering religious life.
-She completed upper school at St. Angela’s College in 1950 and graduated in the first class to ever graduate from Catholic Central High School in 1951.
-At age twenty-two, after working as a legal secretary, she joined the Congregation of the Sisters of St. Joseph.
-After the completion of her novitiate, she attended the University of Western Ontario where she completed her B.A. in 1959, and Master’s degree in Education in 1977.
+She completed upper school at St. Angela’s College in 1950 and was a member of the first class to ever graduate from Catholic Central High School in 1951.
+At age 22, after working as a legal secretary, she joined the Congregation of the Sisters of St. Joseph.
+After the completion of her novitiate, she attended the University of Western Ontario where she completed her Bachelor of Arts degree in 1959, and Master’s degree in Education in 1977.
 In 1959, she began her teaching career as a high school teacher.

 She continued to advance in her career in the 1960s.
 She became vice-principal of St. Patrick’s High School in Sarnia in 1963, and then principal of Mount St. Joseph Academy in 1966.
 During the 1960s, she continued to further her own education.
 She studied during the summer months at the University of Notre Dame.
 There she received a Master’s degree in Science in 1968.
 She also became a leader of spiritual renewal at the Congregation, which resulted in a strengthening of her own prayer life.

 In 1972, she resigned as principal of Mount St. Joseph Academy, and with three other Sisters, established Internos, a home for troubled teenage girls, who experienced family difficulties or substance abuse.
-Her ministry evolved as she became exposed to, and involved in family and community life.
+Her ministry evolved as she became exposed to and involved in family and community life.
 In 1977, she became Director of the Congregation’s Medaille Retreat House.
 During this time, she was also completing her Master’s degree in Counselling at the University of Western Ontario part-time.
 During this time, she continued to broaden her experience and understanding of spiritual direction and contemplative spirituality.

 In 1978, she was elected to the Congregation’s General Council while still maintaining her position at the Retreat House where she worked alongside individuals of other Christian denominations.
 In 1984, she studied for a year at the Institute for Creation-Centred Spirituality in California where she obtained a Master’s degree in Spirituality and Culture.
 She marks this as the richest experience of community in her life, which strengthened and broadened her own spiritual understanding and life.

 Sister Margaret Ferris also dedicated a portion of her life to travelling.
 From 1959-1963, she made various trips around Ontario and northern U.S.A.
 In 1981, she travelled to Peru and Florida.
 In 1990, she and other Sisters visited Rome where she also met Pope John Paul II and received a rosary from him.
 In 2003, she made a pilgrimage to Le Puy, France, from where the Sisters of St. Joseph originally came.
 In 2004, she was honoured as one of the seven Golden Jubilarians in the Congregation.
+She died in 2017.

 Custodial history